It’s a spooky time of year, not just with Halloween coming up, but cold and flu season as well. And not much is worse than a house full of the flu.

 Now, if you do have a cold and start taking vitamin C, it won’t reduce your symptoms but can help reduce the duration of the cold.

-Vitamin D deficiency is much more common in the winter months – particularly November through February.
+Vitamin D deficiency is much more common in the colder months – particularly November through February.
 And this deficiency is associated with an increased susceptibility to infection.
 In addition to getting outside and soaking up some rays (yes, in winter) it’s a good idea to take a vitamin D supplement as well.
 This will keep your immune system in good shape.

 By Vitamin N we’re talking about getting out in nature.
 Research has found that fresh air and natural landscapes can lower blood pressure, reduce stress, and strengthen the immune system.